dipjyotisikder/PocketWallet/PocketWallet.Bkash/README.md

 Please check property-summary for better understanding about the responsibility of the property.

-## Payment Execution Process {#execute-payment-section}
+## Payment Execution Process
 ###### Call the payment method as follows:
 *Note:* A sample callback method design is provided for better clarification and understanding of the significance of status and paymentID param received from Bkash callback.
 In previous payment creation process we have provided "https://localhost:5000/api/wallets/bkash/callback" as a callback URL.
 We could have provided a frontend URL there too.
-To know more about how callback mechanism works please have a look at the [end of this documentation](#my-callback-section).
+To know more about how callback mechanism works please have a look at the [end of this documentation](#bkash-callback-mechanism).
 ```
 public async Task<IActionResult> PaymentCallback(
     [FromQuery] string paymentID,